-Maggott is an unusual mutant, not only because he of his strange abilities, but also because he sometimes speaks Afrikaans slang.
+Maggott is an unusual mutant, not only because of his strange abilities, but also because he sometimes speaks Afrikaans slang.
 Arguably the strangest X-Men character, he has the power to digest anything through the use of two slugs (named Eany and Meany) that inhabit his body and gain strength from that energy.

-Splice (Chandra Ku)
+2. Splice (Chandra Ku)

-First appearing in Thor vol. 1 #300 (October, 1980), Chandra Ku (aka Splice) was a young Zulu woman from 18th century Africa.
+First appearing in Thor vol. 1 #300, Chandra Ku (aka Splice) was a young Zulu woman from 18th century Africa.
 Recruited into the Young Gods and chosen by the Goddesses of the Earth to represent a certain ideal of humanity, Splice was given the ability to manipulate matter, reshaping natural and artificial material.

-Ka-Zar (David Rand)
+3. Ka-Zar (David Rand)

 In a similar tone to Tarzan, Ka-Zar (David Rand) grew up in the African jungle after his family’s plane crashed.
 While growing up, David befriends a lion named Zar and lives with his father as rulers of the jungle.
-When his father is killed by treasure hunters, David renames himself Ka-Zar (brother of Zar), and takes revenge.
-A witch-doctor’s magical potion grants him enhanced strength and endurance.
+When his father is killed by treasure hunters, David renames himself Ka-Zar (brother of Zar) and takes revenge.
+A witch doctor’s magical potion grants him enhanced strength and endurance.

-Known only as Host, this South African-born mutant character is a self-appointed freedom fighter for viruses.
+Known only as Host, this South African-born Marvel mutant character is a self-appointed freedom fighter for viruses.
 She has the ability to communicate with and control pathogens.
 She was recruited by Sabertooth in a plot to destroy the world.

 Known as a foe to Black Widow, N’Kama is “the greatest of the Zulu warriors” and uses his great skills in tracking and stalking to hunt human preys for a fee.
 He is contracted by the Indestructible Man to hunt down Black Widow in a plan to destroy S.H.I.E.L.D.